SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/face_anti-spoof_challenge@CVPR_zpeng/README.md

 ```
 run EnsembledCode_test.ipynb
 ```
-**notice：**Choose a few models with large differences in prediction results
+**notice**:Choose a few models with large differences in prediction results

 # Serialized copy of the trained model
 You can download my artifacts folder which I used to generate my final submissions: Available Soon